Bhadriraju Krishnamurti

 Krishnamurti was a student and close associate of Murray Barnson Emeneau.
-He got his A.M. and PhD degrees from the University of Pennsylvania in 1955 and 1957 respectively.
-His grandson Ravi Bhadriraju was a rhythm guitarist in the death metal band Job for a Cowboy.
+He got his A.M. and Ph.D. degrees from the University of Pennsylvania in 1955 and 1957, respectively.
+His grandson, Ravi Bhadriraju, was a rhythm guitarist in the famous death metal band, Job for a Cowboy.

 Contribution to linguistics

 Krishnamurti is considered to be among the first to apply the rigour of modern comparative linguistic theory to further the study of Dravidian languages.
 His thesis Telugu Verbal Bases (1961) is the first comprehensive account of comparative Dravidian phonology and derivational morphology of verbal bases in Dravidian from the standpoint of Telugu.
 His comprehensive grammar on koṃḍa or Kūbi is a monumental work in the area of non-literary Dravidian languages.
 His research was devoted to the central problems of phonology and morphology/syntax of Dravidian, and he made significant contributions in advancing the then nascent field of comparative and historical Dravidian studies in the second half of the twentieth century.
 His Comparative Dravidian Linguistics: Current Perspectives is a collection of twenty-one important articles published during the period 1955–1998, which attempts to provide solutions to many outstanding problems of Dravidian linguistics.
 His recent work The Dravidian Languages published by Cambridge University Press (2003) is a culmination of the scholarly research carried out by him in the last fifty years.
 It replaces Caldwell's one-hundred-fifty-year-old A comparative Grammar of Dravidian or South Indian Family of Languages as a comprehensive and authoritative source of reference on the Dravidian languages.

 After a brief service (1960–61) at the University of California, Berkeley, he returned to India and started the Department of Linguistics at Osmania University which later became the first center of Advanced Studies in Linguistics in India.
 He was also instrumental in conceptualizing, designing and implementing the compilation of A Telugu Dialect Dictionary of Occupational Vocabularies in Andhra Pradesh, India, and so far over a dozen volumes covering different occupations and dialects have been published.
 This series is first of its kind in India.